9.4 Special situations

 • Pregnant and breastfeeding women should receive pyridoxine PO (10 mg once daily) throughout the course of TB treatment.

-• Breast-fed neonates or infants should receive pyridoxine PO (5 mg once daily).
+• Breast-fed neonates and infants should receive pyridoxine PO (5 mg once daily).

 • Rifampicin may cause clotting disorders due to increased vitamin K (phytomenadione) metabolism: